SWC-Advanced-Microscopy/volView/README.md

 ### Planned changes
 * Improved slider behavior with listener and `PostSet` so image updates whilst slider is being moved.
 * Add a true auto-contrast button, possibly with a histogram.
-* Allow for non-square pixels and correct image scaling problems with other views (they become non-square even when they should be).
+* Allow for non-square pixels.
-* Explore whether the `figureResized` callback can be removed by using relative positioning
+* Explore whether the `figureResized` callback can be removed by using relative positioning.

 ### Longer term changes
-* Allow overlay of annotations such as borders or annotated features
+* Allow overlay of annotations such as borders or annotated features.
-* Handle multiple channels
+* Handle multiple channels.

 ### Contributing